Make Better Medical Devices with OGP UK Multi Sensor Metrology

 This information can then be used for both acceptance testing of individual parts and as an intuitive decision making tool in which operators can make changes to existing manufacturing processes, based on the collated information, in order to maximise accuracy and efficiency in part manufacturing.

 GD&T analysis of point cloud data potentially offers conclusions critical to individual manufacturing processes, which would not be immediately recognised otherwise.
 For example, point cloud data alone may indicate that two perpendicular linear laser scans are within specification, whereas GD&T analysis of both scans may show that the entire part is actually out of tolerance.

-To find out more about how OGP UK helps the medical industry to produce precision medical devices, visit: http://ogpuk.com/industries/medical/ or contact the dedicated team of engineers at OGP UK by calling 01283 585933.
+To find out more about how OGP UK helps the medical devices industry to produce precision medical devices, visit: https://ogpuk.com/industries/medical/ or contact the dedicated team of engineers at OGP UK by calling 01283 585933.